Paul Townsend: Work

 In 1987, Eric Bergshoeff, Ergin Sezgin, and Paul Townsend showed that there are no superstrings in eleven dimensions (the largest number of dimensions consistent with a single graviton in supergravity theories), but supermembranes.
+In 1977 he was the first to formulate pure 4D N = 1 supergravity in anti-de Sitter space.

 Awards and honours

 He was elected a Fellow of the Royal Society in May 2000.